Home - Bookapy Book Preview

 Established in 2263, the colony of Batrice’s first action was to dig.
 While the extracted metals and material results were nothing better than Earth, it didn’t matter.
 For the people here, it was life.
 For them, Earth was a forgotten and ravaged relic.
 Its poisoned waters made things unthinkable in the desire to go towards.
 With hopes that one day Earth could be restored, the need to mine from the Trappist-1 system grew.

-In the far distance of the planet, we can see another planet.
-The neighboring world of Gillan or Trappist-1f was chosen next to continue the expanse in the desire for material wealth.
+In the far distance of the planet, we can see another world.
+The neighboring colony of Gillan or Trappist-1f was chosen next to continue the expansion in the desire for material wealth.
 A planet mostly covered in ice.
 One side consists of melted water, while the other dark side is frozen solid.
 Consisting of a couple of tiny islands that float on the surface, the small colony would become the sister of Batrice.
 As we look closer at it, we can see that it almost has the appearance of a large purple eyeball.
 It seems to be looking at its brother and companion in the system.
-Established in 2268, Gillan would join up to become the two great colonies of the other developing worlds that would lead to the United Worlds’ Alliance.
-Cebravis would become paradise and a carefully farmed food planet for other worlds as Batrice and Gillan would provide much of the needed materials for the rest.
+Established in 2268, Gillan would join up to become the two great colonies of the other developing worlds of the United Worlds’ Alliance.
+Cebravis would become a paradise and a carefully farmed food planet for other worlds as Batrice and Gillan would provide much of the needed materials for the rest.

 Designed in the early 2270s, construction of the Batrice shipyards began in 2274.
 Its construction would not be complete for 25 years, and even to this day, it is continually expanded to provide additional ports and facilities to build more spaceships.
 Unlike the Deimos shipyards of Mars, these facilities were not restricted in size.
 We can see one of the great dreadnoughts being manufactured in one of the yards.
 More significant than any UHN battleship ever built from Mars, it is only a semi-mounted skeletal frame, but the words “UHN Cancrinite” are written on the side.
-The cylindrical body is only in the very beginning of stages of construction.
-Numerous other ships are those of mining vessels.
-Designed to be launched to other worlds, the Batrice economy exploded all in due thanks to the shipyards created.
+The cylindrical body is only in the very beginning stages of construction.
+Numerous other ships are mining vessels designed to be launched to other worlds to harvest raw materials.
+The Batrice economy exploded all in due thanks to the shipyards created.
 The large cross-sheeted platform is lined with numerous defensive guns and missile launcher batteries to help protect itself from harm.
 Below the massive shipyards is an immense spinning centripetal habitat to help provide gravity for the numerous staff, workers, and population.
 They make regular trips back and forth to the tether that leads down to the surface of one of the domed cities.

 It does not end there.
 Our destination is not this location.
 Instead, we back away from the shipyards.
 It begins to get smaller and smaller as we have a fantastic view of the great surface below.
 Ahead of the gate array is the planet Trappist 1D.
 It is little more than a planet of dirt and rock.
 Heated by its star, it is barren of life, but the world's close proximity provides comfort in this crowded solar system.
 We continue to move further and further away until we begin to see one of the great marvels of the human race.